AyikOzgur/customOS/customOS/README.md

 # Setup before first boot

 In previous section we have managed to compile linux kernel and prepare basic bootable sd card.
 However, there are a few more steps before booting.
 First step is connecting raspberry pi to our host machine via uart-serial converter.
-I wont get in detailts of this step since it is basic and straight forward.
+I wont get in details of this step since it is basic and straight forward.
 More important part I would like to mention is that having proper **config.txt** and **cmdline.txt** files. **config.txt** is used by raspberry pi firmware before booting kernel and **cmdline.txt** is used by kernel.
 We should enable uart and configure it properly to see kernel outputs.
-These file will be changed in future but now we can have simplest versions.
+These files will be changed in future but now we can have simplest versions.

 **config.txt**
 ```xml